 E-mails.
 Request was made to avoid sending unnecessary e-mails.
 FOIA committee to make recommendations after their meeting.

 Special Use.
 Discussion centered around whether the Board should have more control over special use permits.
 Martel wanted the Board to have more control, whereas Petersen feels that it is not necessary.
-Nor formal action taken.
+No formal action taken.

 Special Board Meeting.
 Date is set for October 7, 2019 at 6:00pm